matplo/alio2docker/README.md

 ## for the impatient

 - you can try downloading the compiled software pack (includes sources) from a pre-built archive (per request)
-- build the container
+- unpack the archive within the directory where cloned (not necessarily within the docker)
-- before running unpack the archive within the directory where cloned
+- build the container or download (pull - `./runDocker.sh` does it automatically)
 - run the container - you should be all set with a version of AliceO2Physics